danitseitlin/reportportal-testcafe-plugin/CONTRIBUTING.md

 In order to cleanup you will need to only run `npm run down` or `npm run stop` to stop/teardown all the Report Portal server services.

 ### Running Unit tests
-* Run `npm run run-full-e2e-tests` to run all Unit tests.
+* Run `npm run run-full-unit-tests` to run all Unit tests.